Input ports

 for this port.

-The optional windowExpressionMode
+The optional windowExpressionMode element

-must be constants that can be evaluated
+and delta must be constants that can be evaluated

 at compile time, or if runtime expressions that do not reference input

 tuple attributes are valid.
-If not specified, the default is Constant
+If not specified, the default is Constant.

-element is set to AttributeFree
+If the windowExpressionMode element is set to AttributeFree,

-an expression such as time ((int32) getSubmissionTimeValue("timeParam"))
+an expression such as time ((int32) getSubmissionTimeValue("timeParam")) can

-, only the second argument is allowed
+be used.
+For delta, only the second argument is allowed

 to be a runtime attribute-free expression.
 The first argument is still